Cirice/FastNCD/README.md

 int main() {

-    // Two identical long (over 500 character long) strings from The American Crisis by Thomas Paine string x =
+    // Two identical long (over 500 characters long) strings from The American Crisis by Thomas Paine string x =
             "THESE are the times that try men's souls.
-The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands by it now, deserves the love and thanks of man and woman.
+The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands by it now deserves the love and thanks of man and woman.
 Tyranny, like hell, is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph.
 What we obtain too cheap, we esteem too lightly: it is dearness only that gives everything its value.
-Heaven knows how to put a proper price upon its goods; and it would be strange indeed if so celestial an article as FREEDOM should not be highly rated";
+Heaven knows how to put a proper price upon its goods, and it would be strange indeed if so celestial an article as FREEDOM should not be highly rated";

     string y =
             "THESE are the times that try men's souls.
-The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands by it now, deserves the love and thanks of man and woman.
+The summer soldier and the sunshine patriot will, in this crisis, shrink from the service of their country; but he that stands by it now deserves the love and thanks of man and woman.
 Tyranny, like hell, is not easily conquered; yet we have this consolation with us, that the harder the conflict, the more glorious the triumph.
 What we obtain too cheap, we esteem too lightly: it is dearness only that gives everything its value.
-Heaven knows how to put a proper price upon its goods; and it would be strange indeed if so celestial an article as FREEDOM should not be highly rated";
+Heaven knows how to put a proper price upon its goods, and it would be strange indeed if so celestial an article as FREEDOM should not be highly rated";

     // Of course we first need to create an instance for our NCD class ;) NCD ncd = NCD();